bethz/MLADs2019Fall-Interpretability/README.md

 ## 4. Setup the second notebook

 Go back to the email you received from CloudLabs and reference:
-- the On Demand Lab Azure Machine Learning ODSC username and password​
+- the On Demand Lab Azure Machine Learning ODSC username and password
 - the amlWorkspaceName

 Go to portal.azure.com